History of Betting Double-Digit NFL Win Totals: Is There Any Value on Overs?

-Only 43 of the 104 teams with double-digit win totals over the past 20 years have exceeded their number.
-The most alarming aspect of that 40.2% is the fact that those 104 teams have gone under their win total by almost three-quarters of a full win (-0.74).
+Since 1990, only 70 of the 176 teams with double-digit win totals over the past 32 years have exceeded their number.
+The most alarming aspect of that 42.2% is the fact that those teams have gone under their win total by a full two-thirds of a win (-0.66).

 Finding Value on Double-Digit NFL Win Totals

 Oddsmakers know what they are doing.
 When setting win totals in the preseason, there is a difference between “expectations” and “great expectations.”